 Couples spend months, if not years, planning for their wedding day to ensure everything is perfect.
 Reminding your guests to keep their phones down is a key factor in being able to remember your big day perfect for the rest of your life.

 “It is not worth missing one of the most important moments of your life because someone sent a Snapchat,” said Travis Weger, creative director with Colorado Wedding Films.
 “It is always so difficult when we are putting a video together and right at a big moment someone stood up to take a picture, blocking a moment that the couple will never be able to get back.”

 Having an unplugged wedding is essential for your day.
 Here are five tips on how to help your guests keep their phones down during the most important day of your life.

 Your photographer and videographer are responsible for capturing your most intimate wedding day moments, from getting ready to the first look, to grandma on the dance floor.
 Meet with both the photographer and the videographer prior to your wedding day to discuss that you would like an unplugged wedding.
 This will help them prepare for capturing your big day.

 “I like to meet with my brides before their weddings and talk about what they would like to see in their photos,” said David Alderman, owner of David Alderman Weddings.
 “Most of the time I will recommend having an unplugged wedding, but if they tell me beforehand, that makes it a lot easier, that way we know we can ask guests to please keep their phones down during those important moments.”

-Different couples decide different things - from wanting the entire wedding unplugged or just the ceremony.
-The most common type of unplugged weddings are the ceremony, but many couples have opted to make their entire day unplugged, asking guests to put their phones away.
+Different couples decide different things – from wanting the entire wedding unplugged or just the ceremony.
+The most common type of unplugged wedding is the ceremony, but many couples have opted to make their entire day unplugged, asking guests to put their phones away.